 One of the weaknesses of the film is that it’s Monsanto Canada he’s dealing with in this lawsuit.
 Not the big bad US conglomerate.
 So it lacks that certain intense US courtroom drama.
 Like having the case tried in Bermuda.

 The other thing that hurts this case is that, no doubt true to life, Farmer Percy is a bore.
 His wife is a bore.
-His lawyer (who walks with a cane, per the latest push for handicapped people in stories) is a bore.
-It’s so close to reality it plays more like a PBS docudrama than a Hollywood movie.
+His lawyer (who walks with a cane, per the latest push for handicapped people in movies) is a bore.
+It’s so close to reality (other than the forced handicap part) that it plays more like a PBS docudrama than a Hollywood movie.

 Maybe that’s a good thing?
 However, I’m not sure it’s worth your “entertainment” dollars unless this case is super interesting to you.
 Percy does drag it out all the way to the Supreme Court.
 The Canadian Supreme Court.
 How underwhelming.